SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-2.md

 **3. Access the application running on OpenShift**

-This sample project includes a simple UI that allows you to access the Inventory API.
+This sample project includes a simple UI that allows you to access the Catalog API.
 This is the same UI that you previously accessed outside of OpenShift which shows the CoolStore inventory.
 Click on the route URL at